SeanMcP/seanmcp.com/src/pages/articles/vs-code-garden.md

 pubDate: 2023-01-04T19:51:08.581Z
 draft: true
 tags:
-  - VSCode
+  - VS Code
   - Garden
 ---
-V﻿S Code is a great all-around editor.
+VS Code is a great all-around editor.

-#﻿# Commands
+## Commands

--﻿ **Fold All** collapses all code blocks for the current file.
+- **Fold All** collapses all code blocks for the current file.
 Very handy when you are exploring a new file that is super long.

-#﻿# Extensions
+## Extensions

--﻿ Code Spell Checker
+- Code Spell Checker
--﻿ Git Blame
+- Git Blame
--﻿ GitHub Pull Requests and Issues
+- GitHub Pull Requests and Issues
--﻿ Live Server
+- Live Server
--﻿ Prettier
+- Prettier
--﻿ Search node_modules/
+- Search node_modules/

-#﻿# Settings
+## Settings

--﻿ **Format on save**: `editor.formatOnSave`
+- **Format on save**: `editor.formatOnSave`